 There may be other factors as to why you can’t grow a beard, including those which suggest leading a healthier lifestyle, can help the process.
 That includes eating better, sleeping better, cutting out habits like smoking and excess alcohol consumption, stressing less, and taking better care of your skin.
 But, let’s face it (no pun intended), whether you can grow the beard of a lumberjack or not, leading a healthier lifestyle just makes good sense.

 Is There Anything I Can Do To Grow The Beard I Want?

 If you’re still in your early 20s, sometimes all you need is patience because you could be a late-bloomer when it comes to prime facial hair growth.
 It’s not exactly science, but some men have even reported that regular shaving – even when you don’t need a regular shave – can ultimately pay off with a full, strong beard later on.
 Although, shaving only gives the appearance of thicker hair.
 Other say that taking certain supplements, such as Beardalizer, will help produce the Beard You’ve Always Wanted, but science hasn’t quite got around to giving a two thumbs-up on that one, either.
-Besides, taking a daily vitamin supplement may accomplish the same thing.
+Besides, taking a daily vitamin supplement may accomplish the same thing or, trying beard transplantation.

-So, what to make of all this?
+, what to make of all this?
 You’re wondering why you can’t grow a beard and even looking for the magic answer that can eliminate the issue completely.
 The truth is, that single solution might be just a bit too elusive, especially is you come from a family where smooth-faced men were the rule, not the exception.
 Genetics are genetics, no two ways about it, but don’t surrender just yet.
 Your time may still be coming.